Find inspiration for your next journey! Request a Free Catalog and Join our Newsletter.

 If you are not participating in the optional track activity, enjoy a day at leisure.
 Those who have opted for the Active Discovery track will travel to the Atlantic coast south of Lisbon to explore the Jurassic cliffs of Cabo Espichel.
 Start out with a tour of the Sanctuary of Our Lady of Espichel, a 15th-century pilgrimage site, then set out on an easy coastal hike, taking in views of the dramatic cliffs and rock formations, and the secluded beaches they hide.
 Along the way, seek out a surprising collection of fossilized dinosaur footprints that span 50 million years.
 After lunch in a local restaurant, return to Lisbon for an evening on your own.

-• Optional Active Discovery Track 1.1: Cabo Espichel hike
+• Optional Active Discovery Track 1 of 2: Cabo Espichel hike

 Day 9 — Lisbon/Sintra/Cascais/Estoril

 Spend the morning in the royal retreat of Sintra, a favorite of Lord Byron’s, where intriguing palaces and castles are nestled among lush forests.
 Step back in time on a tour of the stately National Palace, the oldest palace in Portugal, which has played host to Moorish sultans as well as many generations of Portuguese monarchs.
 Trace the history of Portugal as you meander through its grand halls and elaborate kitchens with a guide, and admire its stunning architectural details—from azulejos to Mudejar flourishes.
 You’ll have free time to explore Sintra’s picturesque center before lunch with the group.
-Then take a scenic drive along the Atlantic coast from Cabo da Roca, continental Europe’s westernmost point, along Guincho Beach to the charming harbor town of Cascais and the seaside resort of Estoril.
-Make a stop in Cascais for a guided walk.
+Then take a scenic drive along the Atlantic coast from Cabo da Roca, continental Europe’s westernmost point, along Guincho Beach to the charming harbor town of Cascais for a guided walk.
+Continue to Estoril, a favorite seaside resort of Europe’s glitterati.
 (L)

 Day 10 — Lisbon

-Those not participating in optional track activities have a free day for individual pursuits.
-If you’ve chosen the Lisbon’s Hidden Gems track, pay a visit to the National Azulejo Museum for a closer look at the hand-painted, blue-and-white tiles for which Portugal is known.
-Set within a beautifully restored 16th-century Manueline convent, the collection represents 500 years of azulejo craftsmanship.
-After a guided tour, enjoy coffee in the former refectory, adorned with spectacular tiles.
+Those not participating in enrichment track activities have a free day for individual pursuits.
+If you’ve chosen the Lisbon’s Hidden Gems track, tour the Museu Medeiros e Almeida to view one of the most important private decorative arts collections in Portugal (2026), or pay a visit to the National Azulejo Museum, housed in a beautifully restored 16th-century Manueline convent, for a closer look at the hand-painted blue-and-white tiles for which Portugal is known.

 Travelers who have chosen the Food and Traditions track will embark on an evening foodie adventure in Lisbon’s different neighborhoods.
 Try petiscos, or Portuguese tapas, at a local restaurant in the spirited Principe Real neighborhood.
-Walk through the neighborhood to a lookout point for sweeping views over Lisbon’s seven hills—and insight into the city grew over the centuries.
-Then head to Bairro Alto to sample typical cheeses and fire-roasted chouriço (chorizo).
-Savor local dishes at a tasca, or family-owned bistro, and cap off the night with a glass of port.
-(B)
+Walk to a lookout point for sweeping views over Lisbon’s seven hills—and insight into how the city grew over the centuries.
+Then head to Bairro Alto to sample typical cheeses and fire-roasted chouriço sausage.
+Savor local dishes at a tasca, or family-owned bistro, and cap off the night with a glass of port wine.

-• Optional Lisbon’s Hidden Gems track 3.1: National Museum of Azulejos visit
+• Optional Lisbon’s Hidden Gems track 1 of 2: (2026) Museu Medeiros e Almeida or (2027) National Museum of Azulejos

-• Optional Food and Traditions track 2.2: Evening tasting tour
+• Optional Food and Traditions track 2 of 2: Evening tapas-style tasting tour

 Day 11 — Lisbon